-Silvia Gullino, Associate Professor in City Making and Course Leader for the BSc / MPlan Property Development and Planning, shares an insight into her career and work.
+Silvia Gullino, Associate Professor in City Making, shares an insight into her career and work.

 What do you do at BCU and how long have you been part of the University?

-I am a Chartered Member of the Royal Town Planning Institute and I am Associate Professor in City Making in the Department for the Built Environment at BCU, where I lead the Urban Planning and Real Estate Team, and I am a course leader for the BSc / MPlan Property Development and Planning course.
+I am a Chartered Member of the Royal Town Planning Institute and I am Associate Professor in City Making in the Department for the Built Environment at BCU, where I lead the Urban Planning and Real Estate Team.
 I joined BCU in 2017.

 Could you tell us about your experience and how this feeds into your teaching?